top of page

 • Anti-avoidance provisions

+A strategy that appears tax-efficient in isolation can become costly once all relevant rules are applied.
 HMRC does not accept “I saw it online” as a defence.
 Directors are legally responsible for the accuracy of their company accounts, Corporation Tax returns, and Self Assessment filings.
+That is why proper UK tax advice for limited company directors must consider the full financial picture.

 Clickbait Tax “Hacks” Accountants Banbridge